davidcwhitney/Excel-dynamic-array-RSG/README.md

 Includes options for min/max ANSI code, min/max string length, count of output strings, alpha case.
 Also permits restricting output to ANSI ranges Alpha, Numeric, Alphanumeric, All printing, All.

 Very fast for most tasks.
 Passable if you want a lot of strings where some may be very short and others very long.
-Tested 1 million random strings of 10 digits, run time between 2 and 3 mins.
+Tested 1 million random strings of digits fixed length 10, run time between 2 and 3 mins.
 Excel does not crash or barf or run out of memory or bog down the CPU.
 It just takes its own sweet time.

 ### Code
 ```